hhu-stups/prob2_ui/src/main/helpsources/help_en/Main Menu/Advanced/SimB.md

 **Direct Activation.** A direct activation activates an event to be executed in the future.
 It requires the fields `id`, and `execute` to be defined.
 All other fields can be defined optionally.
-Thus, an activation is of the following form:
+Thus, a direct activation is of the following form:

 ```.json
 {